AndrewHyland757/The-Shelter-Creative/README.md

 - Design of the front-end for mobile and desktop using Figma.
 - Development the front-end.
 - Development of the back-end template database using Django.
-- Image Curation & image optimization includes editing and resizing images.
+- Image Curation & image optimization including editing and resizing images.
 - Deployment
 - SEO implementation